Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: A donkey talking about ears

-It is an expression used when someone criticizes another for a fault that they have themselves.
-Similar to “the pot calling the kettle black” in English.
+This fun Spanish expression is used when someone criticizes another person for a fault that they have themselves.
+It’s similar to “the pot calling the kettle black” in English.

-• Do not tell me what to do!.
-That’s rich, the pot calling the kettle black, and you used to be like me when younger – ¡No me digas que hacer!
-Qué gracioso, el burro hablando de orejas, y tú solías ser como yo cuando eras joven
+• Don’t tell me what to do!
+Look at you, the pot calling the kettle black, since you used to be like me when you were young. – ¡No me digas que hacer!
+Qué gracioso, el burro hablando de orejas, y tú solías ser como yo cuando eras joven.

-Literal translation: To create/raise fame and lay down to sleep
+Literal translation: To create fame and lay oneself down to sleep

-Hmmm, I’m guessing that you have no idea about this one? fair enough.
+Hmmm, you have no idea about this one, right?
+Fair enough.

-Basically, this phrase is a way of saying that once you gain a certain reputation, it follows you and takes a long time to shake it off, or change.
+Basically, this phrase is a way of saying that once someone gains a certain reputation, it sticks with them and takes a long time to shake off or change.
+It can be used in both a positive or a negative sense.
+Another version rather than “crear fama” is “criar fama,” with the former meaning “to create fame” and the latter “to raise fame.”

 • Patricia was a good student, well educated, a good person, and a role model for all her classmates.
-She won a good reputation and slept at her ease – Patricia era una buena estudiante, bien educada, buena persona y un ejemplo para todos sus compañeros de clase.
-Ella creó fama y se echó a dormir
+She earned herself a good reputation and was able to sleep with ease. – Patricia era una buena estudiante, bien educada, buena persona y un ejemplo para todos sus compañeros de clase.
+Ella creó fama y se echó a dormir.

 20. Sacar los trapos al sol